AstraZeneca-NGS/simple_sv_annotation/README.md

 1. Intergenic SVs
 2. Intronic SVs
 3. Whole Exon Loss SVs
-4. Gene Fusions Annotated as breakends
+4. Gene Fusions (can result from BND/DEL/INV/DUP)

 Examples of the simplified SV annotations are below.